Table of Contents

 Manufacturers and doctors set up a contact replacement schedule on purpose, to promote eye health and keep you as safe as possible.
 Contacts are an effective vision replacement tool and safe when used as directed.
 When they are used outside of the directed parameters, problems can develop.

-Risks of reusing daily contacts beyond their recommended schedule include:
+Reusing daily contacts beyond their recommended schedule can lead to these issues:

 Daily disposable contacts don't allow oxygen to travel through to the eye or hold moisture well.
 This can lead to extreme dry eyes, corneal scarring, and therefore impaired vision, which may even lead to the need for a corneal transplant.